 For companies in Denmark

-If your company or organisation will be holding a large international event, it would be wise to sorting out the question of visas for participants in need of visas starting in the preliminary stages of planning.
+If your company or organisation will be hosting a large international event, it is wise to sort out the question of visas for guests who require them in the preliminary stages of planning.
 The Immigration Service is more than willing to participate in a planning meeting to advise on visa regulations and application procedures for the particular type of event that your company or organisation plans to hold.